-- 1) Session bills are always sent to the Eastern University e-mail address unless otherwise requested. - 2) Monthly Statements of Account are always sent to the Eastern University e-mail address unless otherwise requested. - 3) Warning Notices and other special notices about the account status are mailed to both the home address and campus mailbox (if applicable).
-This is done to ensure that notices of an urgent nature are handled promptly. - 4) All other informational materials and newsletters are sent to the Eastern University e-mail address unless otherwise specified. - 5) All correspondence is addressed to the student.
+- 1) Session bills are always sent to the Eastern University e-mail address unless otherwise requested. - 2) All other informational materials and newsletters are sent to the Eastern University e-mail address unless otherwise specified. - 5) All correspondence is addressed to the student.